 by Caroline Donadio

-The International House New York Archives are the physical manifestations of our history in the form of paper documents, photographs, audio recordings, films, and digital media.
+The International House Archives are the physical manifestations of our history in the form of paper documents, photographs, audio recordings, films, and digital media.
 These records provide a unique window into I-House’s historical legacy and document the untold stories of our notable alumni, distinguished speakers, and prominent chairpersons and trustees.

 Hellen Keller program, 1931/ I-House Archives